NMU publishes latest War and Strikes Update

 - Strikes risks means damage caused by strikers, riots or civil commotions (“SRCC”).
 It also includes terrorism in the UK.

 If countries or territories are in the news because of events like these, then it can be considered likely that exposures will at the very least be subject to additional premium.
-And in particular, for those classified as Very High, Severe or Extreme by IHS, the availability of war and strikes cover should be checked in advance, as explained below.
+And in particular, for those classified as Very High, Severe or Extreme by S&P Global, the availability of war and strikes cover must be checked in advance, as explained below.

-Information about risks posed worldwide can also be found at cia.gov/the-world-factbook/
+Information about risks posed worldwide is available from various sources, including cia.gov/the-world-factbook/

 For most countries and territories, NMU premiums are inclusive of MRSL’s basic rate for war and strikes risks cover, the exceptions being:

-- Where covered, countries and territories for which the Risk Level is Elevated or High may be subject to a surcharge rate typically not exceeding 0.10% and 0.15% respectively.
+- Where covered, countries and territories for which the Risk Level is Elevated or High will be subject to a surcharge rate not exceeding 0.10% and 0.15% respectively.

-- The availability of cover (if any), the terms and conditions and the rate for countries and territories where the Risk Level is Very High, Severe or Extreme is subject to change, and will only be determined at the time of shipment or the attachment of risk; notice to us of any such shipments or exposures is therefore required.
+- The availability of cover (if any), the terms and conditions and the rate for countries and territories where the Risk Level is Very High, Severe or Extreme is subject to change, and will only be determined at the time of shipment or the attachment of risk; prior notice of any such shipments or exposures must be given to us.

-- In exceptional circumstances, the availability of cover (if any), the terms and conditions and the rate for certain other countries and territories will also only be determined at the time of shipment or the attachment of risk, even though the Risk Level is High; notice to us of any such shipments or exposures is therefore required.
+- In exceptional circumstances, the availability of cover (if any), the terms and conditions and the rate for certain other countries and territories will also only be determined at the time of shipment or the attachment of risk, even though the Risk Level is High; prior notice of any such shipments or exposures must be given to us.